myTerminal/faded-presenter/README.md

 * Easy to use: drag-and-drop a markdown document, no need to remember commands
 * Less dependencies
+* Check progress by moving mouse cursor near the bottom edge of the screen

 ## How to Use